4.4 Communications

 - Analog modulation varies a carrier: AM changes amplitude, FM changes frequency, and PM changes phase; FM and PM are angle-modulation methods that trade bandwidth for noise immunity.

-- Standard AM transmission bandwidth equals twice the highest message frequency, BW = 2·fm (double-sideband), while FM bandwidth follows Carson's rule, BW ≈ 2(Δf + fm).
+- Standard double-sideband AM bandwidth equals twice the highest message frequency, BW = 2·fm, while FM bandwidth follows Carson's rule, BW ≈ 2(Δf + fm).

-- Digital modulation (ASK, FSK, PSK, QAM) encodes bits onto a carrier; higher-order schemes pack more bits per symbol but need a higher SNR, and multiplexing (FDM, TDM, CDM) shares one channel among many signals.
+- Digital modulation (ASK, FSK, PSK, QAM) encodes bits onto a carrier with bits/symbol = log2 M; higher-order schemes pack more bits per symbol but need higher SNR, and multiplexing (FDM, TDM, CDM) shares one channel among many signals.

 Modulating a carrier

-The Communications area is 5-8 questions and is highly formula-driven, which makes it a reliable point source if you know where the equations live in the FE Reference Handbook.
-Modulation impresses a low-frequency message signal onto a high-frequency carrier so it can be transmitted efficiently.
-The three classic analog methods change different carrier properties:
+The Communications area is 5–8 questions and is highly formula-driven, which makes it a reliable point source if you know where the equations live in the NCEES FE Reference Handbook.
+Modulation impresses a low-frequency message signal m(t) onto a high-frequency carrier c(t) = Ac·cos(2πfc·t) so it can be transmitted efficiently and share spectrum with other signals.
+The three classic analog methods each change a different carrier property:

 - Amplitude modulation (AM) varies the carrier amplitude in proportion to the message.

-- Frequency modulation (FM) varies the carrier frequency.
+- Frequency modulation (FM) varies the carrier instantaneous frequency.

 - Phase modulation (PM) varies the carrier phase.

-FM and PM are together called angle modulation: they keep amplitude constant and encode information in the angle, which makes them far more resistant to amplitude noise than AM — the reason FM radio sounds cleaner.
+FM and PM are together called angle modulation: they hold amplitude constant and encode information in the angle, which makes them far more resistant to additive amplitude noise than AM — the reason FM radio sounds cleaner than AM.
 The cost is bandwidth.
+For AM, the modulation index μ = Am/Ac must satisfy μ ≤ 1 to avoid overmodulation and distortion, and the transmitted power splits between the carrier (which carries no information) and the two sidebands (which do), explaining why DSB and especially SSB schemes that suppress the carrier are more power-efficient than standard AM.

 Bandwidth

 Bandwidth questions reduce to a few rules.
-For standard double-sideband AM, with a message band-limited to fm, the transmission bandwidth is:
+For standard double-sideband AM, with a message band-limited to fm, the transmission bandwidth is twice the highest message frequency:

 BW(AM) = 2 · fm